The Contractor's License

 Certificate of Occupancy

-The Certificate of Occupancy is normally issued following the final inspections when the structure is completed.
+The Certificate of Occupancy (CO) is normally issued following the final inspections when the structure is completed.
 However, the City recognizes that large, complex projects may require that certificates be issued on a temporary basis as development phases are completed.
 In these instances, there is a requirement for all weather access to the project.
 Also, surety must be posted for all uncompleted public and private improvements.
 As work is finished, the amount of surety can be reduced or released.

 Keep in mind that other city departments including, but not limited to, Planning, Zoning and Fire must approve your CO before you will receive it.